 Tennessee nursing homes are regulated by overlapping state and federal authorities:

 • Tennessee Health Facilities Commission (HFC), the state regulator, replacing the former TN Department of Health Board for Licensing Health Care Facilities (BLHCF) when LTC oversight migrated to HFC in mid-2024.
 Many third-party guides and even some hospital discharge materials still cite the old regulator.
-Rules are now codified at Chapter 0720-37 (formerly 1200-08-06).
+Tennessee's nursing home rules are now codified at Chapter 0720-18, "Standards for Nursing Homes" (renumbered from the former 1200-08-06 series under the Department of Health).
+Chapter 0720-37 is a different chapter covering adult care homes, not nursing homes.

 • CMS (federal), for Medicare and Medicaid certification, the Five-Star Quality Rating System, and standard surveys at least every 15 months under 42 CFR §488.308.
 The HFC contracts with CMS as the State Survey Agency.